vinceimbat/vinceimbat/content/The writing I do in private is my most important writing.md

 sr-ease: 232
 ---

-Writing is not the end goal in [[My life plan]].
+Writing is not the end goal in [[thoughts/my life plan]].
 Writing is simply a tool I use to facilitate the enhancement of the most important of the [[Five areas of my life work]]: [[thoughts/living]].
 I write to uncover what is true, to understand how truth relates to how I want to act,  and to create meaning from my actions and experiences ([[Writing is the best facilitator for thinking]]).
 Writing helps me live more effectively and intentionally.

 Therefore, the most important writing I do is journaling, note-writing in my [[thoughts/talahardin]], and other writings I do in private.
 These kinds of writing are not performative.
 They are deeply personal and functional.

-An excemption is perhaps [[thoughts/uman]], which, although public, serves a very important purpose: to help me [[Review]] my actions and, therefore, check whether my end results match my intentions ([[An action succeeded if its end state approximates its intention]]).
+An excemption is perhaps [[thoughts/uman]], which, although public, serves a very important purpose: to help me [[thoughts/review]] my actions and, therefore, check whether my end results match my intentions ([[thoughts/an action succeeds if its end state approximates its intention]]).

 This also shows that my strengths as a writer is not in skilfull narrative or even poetry but still in philosophy ([[Thoreau prioritized content over style in his writing]]).
 Writing helps me think better and make philosophy a personal project.